Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 for loose newspapers and magazines;

-for audio and video recordings and computer software whose seal the consumer has broken.
+for audio and video recordings and computer software for which the consumer has broken the seal.

 for hygienic products whose seal the consumer has broken.

-- Exclusion of the right of withdrawal is only possible for services: concerning accommodation, transport, restaurant services, or leisure activities to be performed on a specific date or during a specific period; the delivery of which has begun with the consumer's express consent before the reflection period has expired; concerning bets and lotteries.
+- Exclusion of the right of withdrawal is only possible for services: concerning accommodation, transport, restaurant services, or leisure activities to be performed on a specific date or during a specific period; whose delivery has begun with the consumer's explicit consent before the withdrawal period has expired; concerning bets and lotteries.

 Article 9 – The price